-Project 009 – Micro
+Project 009 – MICRO

 Micro was my very first project that I designed entirely from scratch.
 While it was loosely inspired by a concept from Optimum, the Nano Rig.
 I pushed the idea further: making it even smaller, simpler, and built without a dedicated GPU.